Uniful/Uniful/README.md

-💻 Software Development (42 student) C, Python, Linux, Git, GitHub
+💻 Software Developer (42 Student) | C, Python, Linux, Git, GitHub

 🧪 Master's Degree in Chemical Technology
 💊 Medical High School Graduate (Pharmacy Technician)
 🚀 Projects: minishell, philosophers, push_swap, Codexion, a_maze_ing
 🔬 Interested in healthcare, biotech, scientific, industrial and data-driven software systems.

-Currently open to job opportunities (on-site/remote)
+📍 Based in France | Open to on-site, hybrid, and remote opportunities

 <!---
 Uniful/Uniful is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.